2026 All-Stars Information

 Tri-Lakes Little League is proud to participate in the Little League Diamond Leader Program.

-All-Star coaches and league volunteers are expected to complete Diamond Leader Training.
+All-Star Coaches and other Volunteers are expected to complete Diamond Leader Training.

 - Building strong team culture